GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 </dependency>
 ```

-Ideally, the SCIM-Client you use should match your Gluu version.
-For example, if you are running Gluu Server CE v4.2, you should also use SCIM-Client v4.2.
+Ideally, the scim-client you use should match your Gluu version.
+For example, if you are running Gluu Server CE v4.2, you should also use scim-client v4.2.

-If you don't want to use Maven, you can download the jar file for SCIM-Client here: [https://ox.gluu.org/maven/org/gluu/scim-client/](https://ox.gluu.org/maven/org/gluu/scim-client/).
+If you don't want to use Maven, you can download the jar file for scim-client here: [https://ox.gluu.org/maven/org/gluu/scim-client/](https://ox.gluu.org/maven/org/gluu/scim-client/).
 This may require you to add other libraries (jar files dependencies) manually.

 ### Simple Retrieval